Allexio/Discord-Application-Bot/README.md

 - `MONITORED_ROLE` -> the ID of the role that will be monitored for activity

 ## Execution
-All you need to execute the bot is python > 3.8.
 Simply execute the bot.py file with `python bot.py` or `python3 bot.py` (while you are in the same directory as the file of course)